Party-Bloom-AI/party-bloom-web/DEPLOYMENT.md

 ---

+## Clerk Dashboard Setup

+After deploying to any platform, configure Clerk:

+### 1. Add Allowed Origins

+In Clerk Dashboard → **Configure** → **Paths**:
+- Add your production URL (e.g., `https://party-bloom.up.railway.app`)

+### 2. Configure Social Login (Optional)

+In Clerk Dashboard → **User & Authentication** → **Social Connections**:
+- Enable Google, GitHub, Apple, or other providers
+- Follow Clerk's guide for each provider's OAuth setup

+### 3. Customize Appearance (Optional)

+In Clerk Dashboard → **Customization**:
+- Upload your logo
+- Match colors to Party Bloom's theme
+- Customize email templates

+---

 ## Post-Deployment Checklist

 After deploying to any platform:

 1. **Test Authentication**
    - Visit your deployed URL
-   - Click "Log In"
+   - Click "Sign In"
-   - Verify you can sign in with Google/GitHub/etc.
+   - Verify you can sign in with email or social login
+   - Check that user data syncs correctly

 2. **Test Stripe**
    - Create a test account